pvplabs/pvpltools/docs/contribute/contributing.rst

 To create a new release, follow these steps:

+0. Make sure changelog entries and it's filename are up-to-date and the code is ready for release.
 1. Push a new tag with the version number, e.g., ``v0.1.0``.
 2. The GitHub Actions workflow will automatically publish the release to PyPI.
 3. Install the release with pip: